By Arré Bench Oct. 23, 2018

-eedward & Bongstein were in Delhi for the historic Supreme Court judgment that banned the sale of crackers in NCR until November, when the nation’s premier investigative journalists witnessed an unprecedented phenomenon.
+We were in Delhi for the historic Supreme Court judgment that imposed time limits on bursting firecrackers during Diwali.
+As of now, the sale and manufacture of crackers are banned across the country except the ones specified by the Centre.
+Moreover, according to the judgement, crackers can only be burst from 8 pm to 10 pm and not during the day.
 As soon as the news broke, Delhi began to flood.
-W&B’s first thought was that they’d overdone substances at their Hauz Khas electro-classical spoken-word gig the night before, but they soon realised that the people of Delhi were actually crying a river over the judgement.
+Our first thought was that they’d overdone substances at their Hauz Khas electro-classical spoken-word gig the night before, but they soon realised that the people of Delhi were actually crying a river over the judgement.

-Completely befuddled by this paradox, W&B consulted PK Pachauri, the foremost climate-change scientist in India.
-At first, Pachauri also seemed distraught by the no patakha judgment, until W&B gently explained that the “patakha” the court was referring to, was not the term of endearment Delhi men used for attractive women.
+Completely befuddled by this paradox, we consulted PK Pachauri, the foremost climate-change scientist in India.
+At first, Pachauri also seemed distraught by the no patakha judgment, until we gently explained that the “patakha” the court was referring to, was not the term of endearment Delhi men used for attractive women.

 W&B next encountered a group of young adults who were protesting at Jantar Mantar by furiously playing cards and chain-smoking hookahs.
 When asked about this novel way of protesting, they said that this was the last alternative and that there was no other way for them to get rid of their parents’ black money.
 In any case, they’d encountered massive losses by prematurely buying Delhi’s most popular Diwali accessory: the face mask.